HaoLiuHust/mkdocs-mk2pdf-plugin/README.md

-# MkDocs PDF Export Plugin
+# Mkdoc Pandoc Plugin

-*The plugin is based on https://github.com/zhaoterryy/mkdocs-pdf-export-plugin/ ,the main change is use pandoc to convert doc to PDFs which support PDF navigation, another change is add a download icon on the page*
+*This plugin is based on https://github.com/HaoLiuHust/mkdocs-mk2pdf-plugin and aims to use pandoc as a generic engine to convert to many document format that pandoc suports.*

-*An MkDocs plugin to export content pages as PDF files*
+*An MkDocs plugin to convert content pages to many format*

-The plugin will export all markdown pages in your MkDocs repository as PDF files using pandoc.
-The exported documents support many advanced features missing in most other PDF exports, such as PDF navigation, PDF pagenum.
+The plugin will use pandoc to export all markdown pages in your MkDocs repository.

 ## Requirements